cogentcore/core/README.md

 # TODO

+* close window signal and connection in structviewdialog etc.

+* + button in tabs with default type

+* focus issues in tableview: real!

 * closing a buffer, and more generally sometimes, renders too-narrow box width.  init is also too narrow at start actually.

 * scrolling in tabview is reverting to first tab -- tried fixing move2d but didn't work?